AppMetrics/AppMetrics/PULL_REQUEST_TEMPLATE.md

 - [ ] I have ensured that I have merged the latest changes from the dev branch
 - [ ] I have successfully run a [local build](https://github.com/alhardy/AppMetrics#how-to-build)
-- [ ] I have included unit tests the issue/feature
+- [ ] I have included unit tests for the issue/feature
 - [ ] I have included the github issue number in my commits